Murihiku Regeneration

 Beyond its significance as an ecosystem, the Southern Ocean is essential for understanding, anticipating, and coping with climate change.

-Closer to home, development of marine energy such as offshore wind and wave energy in Murihiku requires a deep understanding of the ocean to achieve a balance that respects the environment and permits sustainable use.
+Closer to home, the development of marine energy such as offshore wind and wave energy in Murihiku requires a deep understanding of the ocean to achieve a balance that respects the environment and permits sustainable use.

 Subantarctic Islands